dankit/Legal-RAG-outline/README.md

 # Legal-based RAG Project Architecture

+**3/4/2026 update: Link to training script: https://github.com/dankit/trainingdeployment **

+This project was finished around late October to early November 2025.
+This was BEFORE coding models were as powerful as they are today - For reference, this was completed before Opus 4.5 was released.
+Coding models back then were making lots of mistakes, less reliable, more sloppy, and overall required more human involvement than they would today.
+I would consider this one of the last projects that I have written primarily hand, where over 90% was done manually.

 ## System Overview

 This is a legal document search system with conversational AI interface, combining vector search, keyword search, and LLM reasoning.